 So happy to be sharing this veggie sandwich with you all!

 If you’re trying to incorporate more veggie-based meals into your diet, you gotta give this sandwich a try!

 Ever since this past fall, hubby and I have been enjoying a whole lotta veggie-based meals.

 And one of our absolute favourite things is this sandwich.

 It’s really good.

 No meat?
 No problem!
 This one is jam-packed with all sorts tastiness.

 This sandwich has it goin’ on.

-Ultimate Veggie Sandwich Fillings
+Ultimate Veggie Sandwich Ingredients